-1. Short Term Business Loans
+1. Short Term Bad Credit Small Business Loans

-Rates: Factor Rates from 1.09% up to 1.45%
+Rates: from 1.09% up to 1.45%

 Terms: 6 to 18 months

-Fees: Origination Fees that range from 0%-5%
+Fees: Origination fees that range from 0%-5%

-2. Merchant Cash Advance
+2. Merchant Cash Advances

-Merchant Cash Advances, also known as a Purchase of Future Sales Agreements, advance a “lump sum” of money upfront to a business owner with a discounted purchase price (also known as specified amount) to payback.
-The advance is repaid by taking a fixed percentage of future credit card sales batches until the payback amount is paid back in full, there is no term limit with advances as the fixed back percentage never changes.
+Merchant cash advances, also known as a purchase of future sales agreement, advance a “lump sum” of money upfront to small business owners with a discounted purchase price (also known as a specified amount) to pay back.
+The merchant cash advance is repaid by taking a fixed percentage of future credit card sales batches until the payback amount is paid in full.
+There is no term limit with advances as the fixed back percentage never changes.

-Rates: 1.15% up to 1.45% Factor Rates
+Rates: 1.15% up to 1.45%

 Terms: No term limits estimated payback periods are 6 to 18 months

-Fees: Typically 1% to 3% Origination Fees
+Fees: Typically 1% to 3% origination fees

-Payments: Fixed percentage Splits from future credit card batches
+Payments: Fixed percentage splits from future credit card batches

 3. Business Cash Advance

-Rates: 1.10% up to 1.45% Factor Rates
+Rates: 1.10% up to 1.45% factor rates

 Terms: No term limits estimated payback periods are 6 to 18 months

-Fees: Typically 1% to 3% Origination Fees
+Fees: Typically 1% to 3% origination fees

 Payments: Fixed ACH payments are weekly or daily Monday-Friday

 Business Cash Advance

 4. Invoice Financing (Accounts Receivable Financing)